cycleplatform/docs-portal/docs/new-docs-reference/folder-and-files.md

 :::note

 The decision to use `yaml` over `json` was very purposeful.
-Yaml syntax matches what is used inside markdown sidebar for labeling, positioning, etc much closer than json does.
+Yaml syntax matches metadata inside markdown files for the sidebar much closer than json does.

 :::
 An example `_category_.yml` file will look as so.